BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

   * [Actions you should be comfortable with](#actions-you-should-be-comfortable-with)
 - [Jump table to categories](#jump-table-to-categories)

-#### Who contribute to the answer the questions?
-WM = Wolf McNally, CA=Christopher Allen, SA=Shanon Applecline, HC=Henk van Cann\
-We always try to get the experts to confirm answers of the lesser Gods.

 ## Beware: A Q&A is always *work in progress*.
 Tips & help welcome.

 ### Disclaimer
-None of the respondents in the **open** repo and presentations have been explicitly named as a source, except for ***Christopher Allen***, ***Wolf mcNally*** , ***Shanon Applecline***  and ***Henk van Cann***.
-If there is no reference added to the answers, then it's unclear who answered the question and we're still seeking confirmation.
+There are no references added to the answers.
+We think it's unnecessary to disclose who answered the question.
+We'll seek confirmation of the given answers by peer review.
 Most of the editing is done by Henk van Cann, which might have introduced ommission, errors, language glitches and such.
 Sorry for that, feel free to correct by submitting a pull request (PR).\
 For practical reasons educational images uploaded by Github members have been downloaded.
 We de-personalised them by giving images a new name.
 Under these new names these images have been uploaded to github and used in the Q&A to clarify the questions and answers.

 Gordian Seed Tool's content is licensed under the [CC by SA 4.0. license](https://creativecommons.org/licenses/by-sa/4.0/).